Post Graduate Diploma in Traditional Chinese Acupuncture

 Mei has treated patients for over 30 years and has made a great contribution to acupuncture and Chinese Medicine as an educator, lecturer, tutor as well as a member of British Acupuncture Accreditation Committee.
 She has been Programme Leader and external examiner for several teaching institutes and universities, both in the UK and abroad.
 Through dedicating herself to excellent patient care in clinical practice, Mei has grown ever more passionate about the necessity and importance of teaching authentic Traditional Chinese Medicine to a new generation of practitioners in the UK.
 Mei regularly advises and gives talks to professional bodies such as the Association of Traditional Chinese Medicine, the British Acupuncture Council and the British Medical Acupuncture Society.

 Other staff: Qualified and experienced guest lecturers will be teaching various modules throughout the year.
 Bios of these lectures will be available nearer to the time.

-The cost for each module is £980.
-There is an additional registration fee of £500 at enrollment.
-Therefore the total cost of the full PG Dip course is £4,420 If participants wish to attend for a day course as CPD, the cost is £220 per weekend (2 days) and you will not be required to pay the registration fee.
+The fees for the first year is £2980, for the second year is £3980.
+There is an additional registration fee of £300 at enrollment.
+Therefore the total cost of the full PG Dip course is £7260.
+If participants wish to attend for a day course as CPD, the cost is £300 per weekend (2 days) and you will not be required to pay the registration fee.

 Any health professional with a graduate qualification or equivalent in a health-related discipline and therefore has a good working knowledge of human anatomy and physiology may apply for this course, for example, doctors, nurses, physiotherapists, midwives, complementary medicine therapist, dentists and many more.
 All participants will be expected to complete a course application form and include details of their relevant qualifications and experience.